What Is A USDA REAP Grant?

 - Be Financially Solvent.

 You must show that your business produces enough revenue to cover any project’s operational or maintenance expenses.
-You must also show that you can cover any applicable debt for the solar project’s duration. - Not Have Outstanding Federal Taxes Or Be Delinquent.
+You must also show that you can cover any applicable debt for the duration of the solar project. - Not Have Outstanding Federal Taxes Or Be Delinquent.

 - Be The Owner Of The Business.